 A COTSWOLD pub has reopened after an infestation of rats forced it close for a fortnight.

-David Beck, the new manager of the Mason Arms in Meysey Hampton, had only been in charge for two days when hundreds of rats, driven from a nearby farm due to the recent wet weather, descended on the village.
+David Beck, the new manager of the Mason Arms in Meysey Hampton, had only been in charge for two days when hundreds of rats, driven from a nearby farm due to the recent wet weather, descended on

 Mr Beck contacted Cotswold District Council environmental health officers and voluntarily shut down the pub while the problem was sorted out.